 This helps my clients to stay active in their daily activities; they are the youngest bunch of movers I have ever seen.
 Some days in class I look over and see a 75 year old performing a Pilates exercise that I know a 35 year desk sitter would struggle with.

 There are many benefits to exercise, including flexibility, balance and posture.
 The right type of workout can help you improve muscle tone, strength, endurance as well as agility which will keep you looking but most importantly feeling young for years to come!

 Christine Kirkland is a Certified Pilates Instructor offering online Pilates classes.
 She specializes in helping adults to increase their balance, strength, mobility and feel their best every day.
-Sign up for her newsletter to exclusive content, access to free classes and tips on how to be fit as a fiddle by clicking here.
+Learn more about her online Pilates studio by clicking here.